JayveeFortissimo/Cloud_vapers/README.md

 # ☁️ Cloud Vapers XD

-Cloud Vapers is a light, fun side project built "pampaantok lang tuwing gabi" — made for experimenting with modern web stacks and messing around with UI/UX.
-It's written with a React + Vite frontend and a TypeScript + Express backend.
+Cloud Vapers is a light, fun side project built "pampaantok lang tuwing gabi"

-A little joke in Tagalog: "Hello this project is eme eme lang hahahahha bakit ba XD if basher ka hindi ka para d2 kaya alis de joke" — it's just for fun.
-If you're visiting the repo, welcome!
-I hope you have fun exploring. 😄

 Table of contents
 - About